 *

-This Chapter examines several features of the Civil Service Appointments Law, illustrating the gradual transition from the British influenced meritocratic model Israel originally sought to emulate to a less meritocratic model under which many appointments are made without tenders, that is – "biased appointments".
-By reviewing this process, this essay examines the trend of biased appointments, revealing the various regulatory mechanisms and aiming to determine whether the erosion of the classic meritocratic model constitutes a failure of the regulatory mechanisms or rather a conscious shift in the appointments model.
-This essay proposes ways to strengthen the civil service appointment system in Israel so as to limit the amount of appointments without tenders, in terms of type and volume, as well as focusing on quality and skills even if the appointments are warranted on an individual and/or political basis.
+This Chapter examines several features of Israel’s Civil Service Appointments Law, tracing the gradual transition from the British influenced meritocratic model Israel originally sought to emulate to a less meritocratic model under which many appointments are made without tenders.
+These appointments, or ‘biased appointments’, are based not on merit, but on irrelevant considerations, whether political or personal favoritism.
+Exploring Israel’s trend towards making biased appointments, this chapter reveals the various regulatory mechanisms involved, and aims to determine whether the erosion of the classic meritocratic model constitutes a failure of the regulatory mechanisms or, rather, a conscious shift in the appointments model.
+This essay proposes ways to strengthen the civil service appointment system in Israel so as to limit the type and volume of appointments made without tenders.
+It also focuses on basic requirements for quality and skills even if non-meritocratic appointments are warranted on an individual and/or political basis.

-State Comptroller reports from 2004 suggested there have been improprieties in political appointments and other appointments in the civil service.
-Along with these reports, a new legal standard has emerged in recent years regarding devious appointments.
-This is starting to set new boundaries against such tenders in the civil service.
-These reports portray civil service appointments as unprofessional and politically biased, unlike bids in which candidates are treated equally and their skills are examined objectively.
-The Civil Service Commission (henceforth: the "Commission") often has to deal with issues such as unnecessary pressure or impost of personal appointments, attempts to obstruct tenders and extend temporary appointments, or, alternatively, approve tender requirements tailor-made for certain candidates.
-In this essay I explore the law regarding biased appointments, i.e. any appointment based on irrelevant considerations, whether political or personal favoritism.
-I will explore these appointments only in the civil service, not in the administrative authorities, governmental companies, or local municipalities.
+Israeli State Comptroller reports from 2004 have suggested that there have long been improprieties in political appointments and other appointments in the civil service.
+Along with these reports, a new legal standard has emerged in recent years regarding these ‘devious’ appointments, which has begun to result in new guidelines being set against such tenders in the civil service.
+The State Comptroller reports mentioned here portray civil service appointments as unprofessional and politically biased, in contrast to tenders or bids in which all candidates are treated equally, and their skills examined objectively.
+The Israeli Civil Service Commission (the ‘Commission’) often has to deal with issues such as unnecessary pressure or the imposition of personal appointments, attempts to obstruct tenders and extend temporary appointments, or, alternatively, approve tender requirements tailor-made for certain candidates.
+This essay explores the law with respect to biased appointments, focusing on such appointments in the civil service only, and not in the administrative authorities, governmental companies, or local municipalities.

-The first part demonstrates how the Israeli legal system adopted a meritocratic model and then gradually abandoned and changed the model.
-It seems Israel has chosen to adopt this model and outline its underlying premises, history, and characteristics.
-Once Israel chose the meritocratic model, biased appointments should have been abolished.
-In the second part I will try to identify the main circumstances for the trend of biased appointments under the meritocratic model and examine the major cause leading to this trend.
-In the third part I explain the regulatory problem perpetuating this trend of biased appointments and undermining the rule of mandatory appointments.
-The fourth part poses the existence of a crossroads in the examination of the meritocratic model, comparing the historic American model to the meritocratic model.
-I review two main appointment models: The British meritocratic model that favors professional appointments based on quality and skills, and the American model that allows ideological and politically based appointments.
-The fifth part, titled "Crossroads", examines whether the appointment system should be changed and, if so, whether the meritocratic model should be restored or rather an alternative model should be fully implemented or perhaps adapted for our region, molding ideas from various models into a new Israeli one.
-The sixth part concludes the discussion.
+Part I demonstrates how the Israeli legal system originally adopted a meritocratic mode of appointment-making, accepting the underlying premises, history, and characteristics of this model.
+Having accepted this model, it can be argued that Israel should have rejected biased appointments.
+However, over time, Israel changed and even to some extent abandoned the meritocratic model.
+Part II seeks to identify the main circumstances surrounding the trend of deviating from the meritocratic model and of moving towards biased appointments, and to examine the major causes for this change.
+Part III explains the regulatory situation perpetuating this trend of biased appointments and undermining the rule of mandatory appointments.
+In Part IV, the argument is made that the historic American model of civil service appointments posed a challenge to the meritocratic model.
+The two main appointment models are reviewed in this context: the British meritocratic model favouring professional appointments based on quality and skills, and the American model that allows for ideological and politically based appointments.
+Part V discusses the issue of whether the appointment system should be changed, weighing whether the meritocratic model should be restored or, rather, an alternative model should be fully implemented or perhaps adapted for Israel, incorporating ideas from various models into a new Israeli one.
+Part VI concludes the Chapter.

 Introduction: Choosing the meritocratic model – The Israeli case